Best Way to Lose Love Handles on Women-and Develop Serious Overall Fitness

 You might want to skip the hill climbs or stairs after yesterday’s legwork, but who knows?
 If you feel like biking, go for it, you’re stronger than you know.
 Besides, tomorrow you get to rest, mostly.

-So pick a cardio activity, swimming, running, surfing, hiking, whatever.
+So pick a cardio activity: swimming, running, surfing, hiking, kickboxing, whatever.

-Do what you enjoy, but skip the socializing.
-This is ‘serious’ fun.
+Do what you enjoy, but remember, this is ‘serious’ fun.

 More is not better!
 If you want to get more from your cardiovascular exercise sessions, increase the intensity.